-7 Awesome Stroller Wagon Costume Ideas
+7 Awesome Halloween Stroller Wagon Costume Ideas

 For families with young kiddos, taking their stroller wagon trick-or-treating has many advantages.
 A stroller wagon gives the little ones a place to ride and still feel like part of the fun.
 It's roomy enough for jackets, blankets, and Halloween props and for the big kids who will want a ride at the end of the night.
 And for those who love to let their creativity and craftiness shine on Halloween, a stroller wagon can take a costume from good to extraordinary.
-We’ve gathered some of our favorite Keenz costumes shared on Facebook over the past few year to help get your creative juices flowing.
+We’ve gathered some of our favorite Keenz Halloween stroller wagon costume ideas shared on Facebook over the past few year to help get your creative juices flowing.
 We can't wait to see what Keenz families have planned for this year!

 Barrel of Monkeys (via Rochelle Thomas Cantrell)